simamoghadam/belly-button-challenge/README.md

 Bubbles: Represent individual OTUs.
 The size of each bubble corresponds to the abundance of that OTU, and the color represents different OTU IDs.

-Purpose:

-To provide a detailed view of the distribution and abundance of different bacterial species in the sample.
+Purpose:To provide a detailed view of the distribution and abundance of different bacterial species in the sample.
 It helps in understanding the relative abundance of each OTU.

 Deployment: